 Chatbots running on the power of artificial intelligence are quickly making their presence felt in the field of healthcare.

-In this piece, we will cover all you need to know about healthcare chatbots, the advantages they bring to the table, top healthcare chatbots in the industry in 2020, their use cases today, and the important considerations for building a healthcare chatbot.
+In this piece, we will cover all you need to know about healthcare chatbots, the advantages they bring to the table, top healthcare chatbots in the industry in 2020, their use cases today, and the important considerations for developing a healthcare chatbot application.

 There are countless areas where healthcare chatbots can find their applicability.
 From being the first point of contact for reliable medical information for at-home care to managing medication adherence and post-hospitalization care, chatbots are becoming an indispensable part of the healthcare delivery system.